Sola fide: Patristic statements

-When we hear, ‘Your faith has saved you,’ we do not understand the Lord to say simply that they will be saved who have believed in whatever manner, even if works have not followed.
-To begin with, it was to the Jews alone that he spoke this phrase, who had lived in accord with the law and blamelessly and who had lacked only faith in the Lord – Clement of AlexandriaAccording to Ken Wilson, Augustine criticized unnamed individuals who held to a stronger view of faith alone as espoused by Free Grace theologians.
+When we hear, 'Your faith has saved you,' we do not understand the Lord to say simply that they will be saved who have believed in whatever manner, even if works have not followed.
+To begin with, it was to the Jews alone that he spoke this phrase, who had lived in accord with the law and blamelessly and who had lacked only faith in the Lord – Clement of AlexandriaAccording to Ken Wilson, Augustine criticized unnamed individuals who held to a stronger view of faith alone as espoused by free grace theologians.
 The individuals Augustine criticized held that one is saved by faith alone and that God's future judgement for Christians only consisted of temporal punishment and reward; hell was out of question.
 Thus, they held that deeds such as repentance and good works were not necessary to enter heaven.
+A Pseudo-Chrysostom author from the 5th to 6th century suggested that Christians could enter heaven though without experiencing Christ's glory, even if they break his commandments, as implied by a commentary on Matthew 5:19.